-This not only allows to refer to maritime arbitration as to a 'special procedure' compared to international commercial arbitration, but, moreover, makes it possible to reinterpret the set of legal relationships involving international maritime commerce operators within the scope of what I have called status mercatorius.
-In this latter regard, the analysis carried out in this entry permits to conclude that when a person belongs to the 'social group' of maritime operators, this implies that - in the relationships held inter pares with other members of the same 'group' - those rules should find a more 'flexible' application aimed at better meeting the needs of expeditiousness and promptness that are typical of maritime commerce.
-And again, we can say that a general favor arbitratus can be found in international maritime commerce relationships, considering both the diffusion of arbitration in such relationships and the fact that arbitration seems to be the only tool capable of ensuring the application of legal rules in line with the business transaction which the parties intended to put in place.
+This not only allows one to refer to maritime arbitration as a 'special procedure' compared to international commercial arbitration (→ Arbitration, international commercial), but, moreover, makes it possible to reinterpret the set of legal relationships involving international maritime commerce operators within the scope of what I have called status mercatorius.
+In this latter regard, the analysis carried out in this entry permits the conclusion that when a person belongs to the 'social group' of maritime operators, this implies that - in the relationships held inter pares with other members of the same 'group' - those rules should find a more 'flexible' application aimed at better meeting the needs of expeditiousness and promptness that are typical of maritime commerce.
+And again, we can say that a general favor arbitratus can be found in international maritime commerce relationships, considering both the diffusion of arbitration in such relationships and the fact that arbitration seems to be the only tool capable of ensuring the application of legal rules in line with the business transaction which the parties intended to put in place (Sergio Maria Carbone and Marco Lopez De Gonzalo, 'L'arbitrato marittimo' in Guido Alpa and Vincenzo Vigoriti (eds), Arbitrato.
+Profili di diritto sostanziale e di diritto processuale (UTET Giuridica 2013) 1293).